kumahq/kuma-demo/README.md

 ...
 ```

-All this information will be saved in Elasticsearch **EXCEPT** the reviews.
+All this information will be saved in Postgresql **EXCEPT** the reviews.
 Reviews will be separated out and stored in Redis.

 ### Redis